SoumyaAbraham/Bike-Sharing/README.md

     Location of each stop station.
     A size and color heirarchy to see which stop stations are most popular and which one see least customers.

+#### Step 3:
-*Once worksheets have been created, we will create multiple dashboards to give the data some structure.
-The dashboards will then be added to the Story so the data flows.*
+Once worksheets have been created, we will create multiple dashboards to give the data some structure.

+#### Step 4:
+The dashboards will then be added to the Story so the data flows.

 ### RESULTS: